 We will approach the problem by considering a slightly generalized setting, appearing in several applications, in which a cost process $C$ is associated with a real (continuous or discrete) random walk $S$, that is assumed to be the control process.
 As a simple but paradigmatic example, suppose that each jump of the random walk takes a given and possibly random cost (e.g. time or energy) to be performed.
-We could then be interested in the total cost accumulated when the walk reaches its first maximum, that is the quantity $C_{\cT}$.
-As a first step of our analysis, we will derive a generalized Spitzer-Baxter identity for $(\cT,C_{\cT})$ under the assumption that the process $C$ has i.i.d increments, eventually depending on the control process (Theorem \ref{GSB}).
+We could then be interested in the total cost accumulated when the walk reaches its first maximum, that is, the quantity $C_{\cT}$.
+As a first step of our analysis, we will derive a generalized Spitzer-Baxter identity for $(\cT,C_{\cT})$ under the assumption that the process $C$ has i.i.d.\ increments, possibly depending on the control process (Theorem \ref{GSB}).
 When the cost process is chosen to be exactly equal to $S$, we recover the classical Spitzer-Baxter identity.
-With different choices of $C$, we are able to derive information on different kinds of first-ladder random variables associated with the process, such as its first-ladder length.
+With different choices of $C$, we can derive information on different types of first-ladder random variables associated with the process, such as its first-ladder length.

 We then move to \emph{Random Walks in Random Scenery on Bonds}.
 In this setting, as already mentioned, at each step the walker collects the scenery values of the bond it traverses.
-It is apparent that these quantities can be seen, in the same spirit as the previous part, as the increments of a cost process $C$ associated with $S$.
-On the other hand such increments are now not i.i.d. and thus Theorem \ref{GSB} can not be directly applied.
-However, assuming that $S$ has symmetric increments and thanks to a representation of the process in terms of the local times of $S$, we will be able to express the generating function of $C_\cT$ in a simpler form, that allows for the implementation of the generalized Spitzer-Baxter identities.
+It is manifest that these quantities can be seen, in the same spirit as in the previous part, as increments of a cost process $C$ associated with $S$.
+On the other hand, such increments are now not i.i.d.\ and thus Theorem \ref{GSB} cannot be applied directly.
+However, assuming that $S$ has symmetric increments and thanks to a representation of the process in terms of the local times of $S$, we will be able to express the generating function of $C_\cT$ in a simpler form, which allows the implementation of the generalized Spitzer-Baxter identities.
 The explicit results are derived from Tauberian theorems under mild assumptions about the scenery process.
 Then we will adapt the techniques used to analyze the first-ladder quantities to obtain analogous results for the $k$-th ladder costs, $C_{\cT_k}$.

-Finally, these results are applied in order to derive the tail distributions of the first-ladder length and height of the process $Y$.
-In turn, the latter can be used to infer on the law of the first-passage time of a generalized L\'evy-Lorentz gas. \\
+Finally, these results are applied to derive the tail distributions of the first-ladder length and height of the process $Y$.
+In turn, the latter can be used to infer the law of the first-passage time of a generalized L\'evy-Lorentz gas. \\

 The paper is organized as follows.
 Section \ref{MeB} is devoted to the rigorous definition of cost and control processes, random walks in random scenery on bonds and the related first-ladder quantities.
 At the same time, we provide the statement of the associated main results.
 All the proofs of these theorems are presented in Section 3, together with some explicit applications to random walks in L\'evy random media and L\'evy-Lorentz gas.